RancidDax/namazu.tools/uwu.md

 If you did this mechanic correctly, the boss will now have 3 stacks of awakened.
 The last stack to Awaken the boss will apply later.

 ### Twins
-Party to stack on **Waymark 4**, Mistral Songs will target two non-tanks from sisters.
-MT and OT dodge Wicked Wheel (PBAOE) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the Mistral Songs each.
+Party to stack on **Waymark 4**, {% glossary Mistral Song %}s will target two non-tanks from sisters. {% glossary MT %} and {% glossary OT %} dodge Wicked Wheel ({% glossary PBAOE %}) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the {% glossary Mistral Song %}s each.

 {: .tanks }
 > Intercept Priority
 >
-> - MT = NORTH > EAST
+> - {% glossary MT %} = NORTH > EAST
-> - OT = SOUTH > WEST
+> - {% glossary OT %} = SOUTH > WEST

-After feather rain, Party and Tanks to dodge Tornadoes (Spawning on tank locations) and then group up in mid.
+After {% glossary Feather Rain %}, Party and Tanks to dodge Tornadoes (Spawning on tank locations) and then group up in mid.

 {: .note }
 If Tornadoes are on SOUTH and EAST, ranged can dodge out towards wall for safety.

 ### Tethers
-Second plumes spawn, wait for them to gather and AOE them down as fast as possible.
-OT takes WEST Tether, Caster take EAST Tether, walk Tether to edge of blue circle.
-Heavy Raidwide and **Downburst** on MT, followed by feather rain.
+Second plumes spawn, wait for them to gather and {% glossary AOE %} them down as fast as possible. {% glossary OT %} takes WEST Tether, Caster take EAST Tether, walk Tether to edge of blue circle.
+Heavy Raidwide and **{% glossary Downburst %}** on {% glossary MT %}, followed by {% glossary Feather Rain %}.

 Party stack behind Garuda and burn down the boss, you should phase at this point.

-If you don't phase, you will need to look out for Wicked Wheel, a quick donut/aoe dodge.
+If you don't phase, you will need to look out for Wicked Wheel, a quick donut/{% glossary AOE %} dodge.

 **Enrage Timer is 2:55**